What is a Contingent Worker? Meaning, Types, Benefits

 Wrapping Up

 The future of work is being influenced by technological innovation, cultural shifts, and the changing needs of job seekers.
-From AI enhancing productivity to the growing focus on employee experience, the recruitment industry is undergoing a profound transformation.
+From AI-enhancing productivity to the growing focus on employee experience, the recruitment industry is undergoing a profound transformation.

 Frequently Asked Questions (FAQs)